eosc-sq/ensure-sq/docs/papers-reviewed.md

 | 93       | WMC  | Relative ratio of test to source code in  weighted methods per class | Quantitative | Java code | LC        | Complexity and O-O metrics |
 | 93       | Relative size adjustment  | SLOC* divided by Minimum SLOC* | Quantitative | Java code | LC        | Complexity and O-O metrics |

-**Quality Model** ("is based on", "mentions"):
+**Quality Model** ("is based on", "mentions"): Own metrics.
+Object Oriented - JAVA.

 \* Source Lines of Code (SLOC) is computed as non-blank, non-comment source lines of code

 \+ Test Lines of Code (TLOC) is computed as non-blank, non-comment test lines of code

 They present a metric suite called the Software Testing and Reliability Early Warning metric suite for Java (STREW-J) that can be used as an early indication of an external measure of software application quality.
 They put a greater emphasis on internal software metrics, particularly those involving the testing effort.
 It requires the existence of an extensive suite of automated unit test cases being created as development proceeds.

 ## 99 - The evolution path for industrial software quality evaluation methods applying ISO/IEC 9126:2001 quality model: Example of MITRE's SQAE method